Ryason/DMC-Image-Converter/README.md

 ### Latest Release [Version 0.01 (.exe)](https://github.com/Ryan-02/DMC-Image-Converter/releases/download/v0.01/DMCConverter.exe)
 ---
+### About
+DMC Image Converter is a tool used to create cross stitch patterns from images.

+### How To Use
+> Load an image into the application by clicking the Load Image button.

+> Controll the size of your cross stich pattern by setting the width, with the width controll box.

+> Select from the list of DMC values, which floss' you would like to use with your pattern.

+> Pressing the convert button will start the image conversion, and will result in the pattern being displayed on a large grid.

+> You can any grid cell to make the cell white, temporarily, if the DMC value in the cell is hard to read.

+> Once you have completed a stitch, double click on the cell to mark it red.

 ### Current Features
 - Load an image and have it converted into a pattern for cross stitching with DMC floss
 - Resize a loaded image to a set width.